If you’re here you might have a lot of questions on the small house movement. That’s normal. Some common questions you might have, include…

 What The Small House Movement is REALLY About

-I want to close by saying that the Tiny House Movement is about freedom to be you.
+I want to close by saying that the Tiny House Movement is about the freedom to be you.
 The small house movement is about taking a stand on our human rights while creating and spreading freedom for ourselves and others because we deserve it.
 You deserve it.
-We’re here to end homelessness for good by inspiring and creating affordable homes to help all beings on this planet live happy and free.
+And maybe, while we’re at it, we can use tiny houses to help reduce homelessness across the world.
+Here are some charities that are already doing it:

 If you enjoyed this page on the Tiny House Movement you’ll absolutely LOVE our Free Daily Tiny House Newsletter with even more!